 In this "void" where nothing changes, God has no free will.
 Its thoughts can't change and flow because time does not change for anything that extends outside of 4D.
 Taking the hypercube as an example, it may *appear* to us to change over time as we view it in a series of 3D slices, but in reality the hypercube is completely unchanging from its own point of view.
 From God's own point of view there is no "thinking", no change in states of mind over time.
 All choices were instantly made according to what is most "perfect" (if God is a perfect creator), there were never any choices or willpower involved.
 By its very nature, if God is perfect and created Time, God has had no free will to either engage, change or affect any free will on its own part.

 If God changes (i.e., thinks) from one state of mind to another, then there must be a reason.
 The new state must be better than the old state.
 But this is impossible if God is perfect: It is not possible to "improve" God, therefore, God cannot change and God cannot possess any ongoing thoughts at all.
 No free will.
-The only possible mental state for a God is a static, unchanging, unaltering status-quo.
+The only possible mental state for a God is a static, unchanging, unaltering sheer-white status-quo.

 Did God create free will?
 How then does it itself have free will?
 If God created free will then God had no choice in doing so.
 It must have been predestined to create it.
 But what created that predestination?
 God couldn't have created free will; and as God is the ultimate creator, if it didn't create free will then it means that free will doesn't exist, for itself or anything else.
-Questions and problems like these show that free will is not a valid concept within theism.
+Cyclic questions and unanswerable problems like these show that free will is not a valid concept within theism.